-Golden Power Group Holdings limited ("Golden Power", the "Company", together with its subsidiaries, the "Group") is a battery manufacturer that offers a broad selection of battery products globally, from the People's Republic of China (the "PRC"), Hong Kong to the international markets.
-In addition to their own brand "Golden Power", they manufacture batteries under private label and OEM customers.
+Golden Power Group Holdings Limited (the "Company", together with its subsidiaries, the "Group", the "Golden Power" or "us") is a battery manufacturer offering a diverse array of battery products globally, from the People's Republic of China (the "PRC"), Hong Kong to the international markets.
+In addition to their own brand "Golden Power", the Group produces batteries for private labels and OEM customers.
 Golden Power's product portfolio is diverse and can be primarily classified into two segments: (i) disposable batteries; and (ii) rechargeable batteries and other battery-related products.
+We take pride in our varied portfolio, designed to cater to the diverse needs and preferences of our customers, offering flexible, one-stop solutions for their procurement needs.